 What the doctor does

 Doctors first ask questions about the child's symptoms and medical history.
 Doctors then do a physical examination.
-A description of the child's symptoms and a thorough examination usually enable doctors to identify the cause of vomiting ( see Table: Some Causes and Features of Vomiting in Infants, Children, and Adolescents Some Causes and Features of Vomiting in Infants, Children, and Adolescents ).
+A description of the child's symptoms and a thorough examination usually enable doctors to identify the cause of vomiting (see table ).